JacobBanghart/CardTraderHandyScripts/README.md

 - **Inventory Filtering:**
   Filter your listed cards by price using comparison operators: `greater`, `less`, or `equal`.
 - **Secure Credentials:**
-  Uses a `.env` file to store your API token securely.
+  Uses a `.env` file and dotenvx to load your API token securely.
 - **Command Line Interface:**
   Pass comparison type and price (in cents) as arguments for flexible queries.